aaronbloomfield/ccc/hws/btcparser/index.md

 #### Shell script

 As we do not know what language your program will be written in, nor what you will name your executable, you will need to submit a `parse.sh` shell script for us to call.
-Such a file for C or C++ would look like:
+Such a file for C or C++ might look like:

 ```
 #!/bin/bash